Esri/defense-solutions-feature-toolbox/README.md

 ## Issues

-* Find a bug or want to request a new feature?
+Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

 ## Contributing

-* Anyone and everyone is welcome to contribute.
+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing